Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 \subsection{Characteristics of SAGSIN within the PCCA Loop}

 SAGSIN is a foundational 6G architecture envisioned as a unified, vertically heterogeneous ``network of networks'' designed for ubiquitous global connectivity.
 Its core design principle is the deep integration of disparate space-based assets (multi-layered satellite constellations), air-based platforms (HAPs/UAVs), high-capacity terrestrial cellular networks, and sea-based maritime nodes into a single, cohesive system \cite{chen2025space}.
-Rather than operating as distinct components, SAGSIN focuses on ensuring seamless, intelligent, and resilient interoperability across these segments \cite{wu2025towards, xu2023space}, ultimately realizing a vast, autonomous, and intelligent network on a global scale.

 From a functional implementation perspective, as illustrated in Fig. \ref{SAGSIN_PCCA_pic}, the intelligence and autonomy of SAGSIN are built upon the ongoing PCCA closed loop.
 This section conducts an in-depth analysis of SAGSIN's characteristics through the PCCA framework: